 - Terminating the lease early.

-- Committing other lease violations.
+- Committing other lease violations before the lease term ends.
 This can include repainting the property, keeping a pet, or installing equipment without the landlord’s approval.

 Reasons to Legally Break a Lease

 As mentioned earlier, breaking a lease can be either one of two forms: It can be legally justified or not.
-When legally justified, it means that your tenant can move out of the property early without facing any legal or financial penalty.
+When legally justified, it means that your Texas tenants can move out of the property early without facing any legal or financial penalty.

 The following are the instances when breaking a lease is legally justified:

 1. When your tenant is a member of the uniformed services